Our Actions and Inactions Always Have Consequences

 Rev. Héctor J. Hernández has been serving the Latino/Latina immigrant community of Indianapolis since 2009.
 He is an ordained minister of the Christian Church (Disciples of Christ) who is serving as interim pastor of Iglesia Presbiteriana Nueva Creación (New Creation Presbyterian Church) in the west side of Indianapolis.
 Hector has a Master in Divinity and a Master of Arts in Marriage and Family Therapy from the Christian Theological Seminary, and an undergraduate degree in Communications with a minor in Visual Arts.

 Hernández is a guest blogger for the NBA Mental Health and Congregational Care Affinity Group Research and Design Team.
 This team has worked to define the purpose and goals of a full Affinity Group to launch in early 2016.
-This is a shared effort with Disciples Home Missions (DHM) and in response to the passing of GA-1523 “Becoming a People of Welcome and Support to People with Mental Illness and/or Mental Health Issues” by the 2015 General Assembly of the Christian Church (Disciples of Christ).
+This effort is in response to the passing of GA-1523 “Becoming a People of Welcome and Support to People with Mental Illness and/or Mental Health Issues” by the 2015 General Assembly of the Christian Church (Disciples of Christ).
 For more information, please email Rev. Monica Wedlock Kilpatrick, Director of Disciples Care Exchange and Affinity Group Ministries, at firstname.lastname@example.org.